 - If you lose a fight in Riviera: The Promised Land you can immediately restart that fight from the beginning, but with the enemies having slightly less HP.
 The HP penalty stacks with repeated losses.

 - In Shin Megami Tensei IV, this trope is played with.
 Should you die, Charon will be waiting at the shores of the River Styx.
 However, he's massively overworked and sick of the damn process, so he's willing to offer you the chance to go back... for a modest fee.
 Scratch that, a huge fee.
 If you don't have the cash on hand to pay him, you can elect to pay in Play Coins or put your debt on a tab (Charon appears just as you collect the necessary money and helps himself).
 However, if you die without paying your tab, Charon won't give you another chance, killing you for real.

-- Losing a battle in RPG Maker game Standstill Girl only make you return to the Land of Time, with all your items and experience intact.
-You have to walk back though.
+- Losing a battle in RPG Maker game Standstill Girl only makes you return to the Land of Time, with all your items and experience intact.
+You do have to walk back to whatever level you were on, though.

 - Super Mario RPG punts you to the last save block you used before your defeat (which can be painful if you went without saving for a long time).
 All progress is lost, but any EXP and level ups you gained are retained.